mauricelambert/RC6Encryption/README.md

 ### Recommended options

-Some encoding errors are possible using the command line, I recommend using base64.
+Some encoding errors are possible using the command line, i recommend to use base64/base16/base85.

 ```bash
 rc6 [key] -6 -o [secrets.cipher] -i [secrets.file]            # encryption